-- Student must write a letter of appeal accompanied by a syllabus of the course(s) in question along with any other documents that may support the appeal. - The CAO will review the request and may solicit the expertise of a faculty member in the discipline before making a final decision. - The student will receive a response to the appeal within 10 business days of receipt of the appeal.
+- The student must write a letter of appeal accompanied by a syllabus of the course(s) in question along with any other documents that may support the appeal. - The Vice President will review the request. - The student will receive a response to the appeal within 10 business days of the receipt of the appeal.